-The fits to the survey and fishery age compositions for Model 2 are depicted in Figures 17.13 and 17.14, respectively.
+The fits to the survey and fishery age compositions for Model 2 are depicted in Figures 17.10 and 17.11, respectively.
 The model fits the fishery age composition data well particularly after 1997, and the survey age composition data less so.
 This reflects the fact that the sample sizes for age and length composition data are higher for the fishery in some years than the survey.
 These figures also highlight the patterns in changing age compositions over time.
 Note that the older age groups in the fishery age data are largely absent until around 1985 when the 1977 year class appears.
-Recent fishery age composition fits may indicate the need for another change-point for the recent (2000-2011) selectivity block.
-Once Steller sea lion regulations have been in place for at least 3 years, we will evaluate additional change-points to reflect operational shifts in the Atka mackerel fishery.
+Fits to the recent fishery age composition data in Lowe et al. (2012) indicated a need for greater flexibility in selectivity.
+In the present assessment including more time-varying fishery selectivity flexibility improved fits to the fishery age compositions, as expected.
+Most importantly, allowing for a structured way to allow the selectivity coefficients to change over time may provide a more realistic way to account for process errors such as distributional changes in fishing patterns.
+While such models are inherently un-parsimonious, they can provide a more realistic depiction of uncertainty and result in appropriately higher estimates of uncertainty.

-The results discussed below are based on the recommended Model 2 with updated fishery catch- and weight-at-age values, 2011 fishery data, 2012 Aleutian Islands survey data, and 4 time periods each with constant selectivity as described above.
-Selected results from Model 1 with the updated data are presented for comparison.
+The results discussed below are based on the recommended Model 2 with updated fishery catch- and weight-at-age values, 2012 fishery data, 2012 Aleutian Islands survey data, and includes time-varying fishery selectivity.
+Selected results from Model 1 with the updated data and 4 time periods each with constant selectivity are presented for comparison.